 - Point cap.
 CommBank Awards cards all have limits on the rewards points you can earn per month or year.
 If the points cap restricts your earning potential, you may wish to consider a card with a higher points cap or no earning restrictions.
 For example, the CommBank Awards Card has a cap of 50,000 points per year.
-You would reach this limit if you spent between $33,333 and $50,000 on your Mastercard and Amex cards.
+You would reach this limit if you spent between $33,333 and $50,000 on your Mastercard.
 In this scenario, you would lose out on potential points if you spent more than these amounts.

 - Bonus point offers.
 Catching a good bonus offer provides extra benefits that offset the initial costs of your card.
 Keep in mind that you usually need to fulfill certain eligibility criteria to unlock your bonus points so make sure the cost doesn’t outweigh the benefit.